-IMAT 2019 might be nothing like in the previous years.
+The 2019 IMAT might be nothing like in the previous years.

 If you want to send in your IMAT application this year, there could be a big change regarding IMAT questions that you absolutely must know in order to optimize your preparation.

-We will discuss this major update along with 4 other important differences that emerged recently, right in this article.
+Right now we will discuss this major update along with four other important differences that emerged recently.

 A few days ago, one of the users of our Facebook page pointed out a possible huge update in IMAT questions for 2019, coming from an official source.
-She was referring to an official leaflet published by Cambridge Assessment Testing on their website.
+She was referring to an official leaflet*** published by Cambridge Assessment on its website.

 We did our bit of research and we can confirm that this leaflet is:

 3- possibly a game changer for IMAT preparation

 In the next few sections we will analyse all the pieces of new info that appear in this leaflet, step by step.
 If you don’t have time to read the entire post, number 5 is the big one.